Nguyễn Hồng Phúc

-Nguyễn Hồng Phúc (born 31 May 2003) is a Vietnamese professional footballer who plays as a center back or right back for V.League 1 club SHB Đà Nẵng, on loan from Thể Công-Viettel, and the Vietnam national under-23 team.
+Nguyễn Hồng Phúc (born 31 May 2003) is a Vietnamese professional footballer who plays as a center back or right back for V.League 1 club SHB Đà Nẵng.

 Club career

 Hồng Phúc was formed in the Viettel youth academy.
 In 2021, he joined Hòa Bình on a long-term loan deal.
 In the 2022 season, he played an important role in helping Hòa Bình gaining a promotion from Vietnamese Second Division to V.League 2.
 In his first season in V.League 2, Hồng Phúc made 7 appearances and finished 4th in the league with his team.

 In March 2024, Hồng Phúc's loan spell at Hòa Bình ended as he was recalled by Thể Công-Viettel for the second part of the 2023–24 V.League 1 season.

 In August 2025, Hồng Phúc was loaned to V.League 1 fellow SHB Đà Nẵng.

 International career

 In September 2018, Hồng Phúc was called up to the Vietnam U16 squad for the 2018 AFC U-16 Championship but didn't play a single minute during the tournament.

 In 2022, Hồng Phúc was part of the Vietnam U19 team that finished third in the AFF U-19 Youth Championship.

 Between February and March 2023, Hồng Phúc participated in the 2023 AFC U-20 Championship with Vietnam national under-20s.
 He appeared in all three group stage matches before Vietnam was eliminated.
 Later in the year, he was named in Vietnam U23's 23-men squad for the 2023 AFF U-23 Championship.
 He scored one goal in the 4–1 semi-final win against Malaysia and later appeared as a substitute in the final as Vietnam won the tournament.